deephaven/deephaven-core/pyclient/README.md

 ## Execute a query on a table

 `table.update()` can be used to execute an update on a table.
-This example shows how to update a table with a query string.
+This updates a table with a query string.

 ```
 from pydeephaven import Session